 Data Dictionary Manager should check “I am in charge of the CDE mapping for the following projects” option.
 Only one person per project.

-Choose projects from the list.
+Choose RADx-rad projects from the list.
 If your account doesn’t belong to any of the projects, choose “no project” at the bottom of the page.

 After completing the form, click sign up button and send out the form.